Compressor Types and Applications

 make electronic music limiters

-Typically, they are used to increase the overall volume when mastering or to prevent damage to the speakers.
+Usually they are employed to increase the overall volume during the mastering process or to safeguard the speakers against potential damage.

 Some good limiters are the